kolasniwash/kolasniwash.github.io/_posts/2019-10-12-getting-started-with-virtural-environments-some-resources.md

 We can inspect the file we created with nano, pico, or any other text editor i.e. ```nano ./requirements.txt```

 5. Exiting and deleting a virtual environment
 We can exit a virtual environment by calling ```deactivate```.
-If we find that the we no longer use the envrionment, or are unable to configure dependencies we will want to removing it.
-Here the ```-r``` option indicates recursive and will delete all the elements within the eivornments file tree.
+If we find that the we no longer use the environment, or are unable to configure dependencies we will want to removing it.
+Here the ```-r``` option indicates recursive and will delete all the elements within the environment’s file tree.

 ```shell
   rm -r my-new-environment